Bringing the data back: from the US to us

 LanguageTool is a multilingual AI‑powered grammar and style checker that integrates nicely into browsers and editors.

-I have it on the list, because there have been discussions to provide Grammarly licenses to our students (I don’t know if we do, and honestly hope not).
-Since Grammarly is US‑based, I was curious to see if a EU-based alternative existed, and it turns out that LanguageTool fits this bill.
+I have it on the list because there have been discussions about providing Grammarly licences to our students (I don’t know if we do, and honestly hope not).
+Since Grammarly is US‑based, I was curious to see if an EU-based alternative existed, and it turns out that LanguageTool fits this bill.

 I don’t use either of them, so I cannot really compare.
 But it is here, just in case…